October 30

 Destination – Just outside Hoh Rain Forest

 Some Notes – It rained most of the whole night.
-The sun actually came out today which is so unbelievable!
-With sun out and the trees with basically no leaves it made for the most amazing photos in the rain forest.
+The sun actually came out today, which is so unbelievable!
+With the sun out and the trees with basically no leaves, it made for the most amazing photos in the rain forest.
 Today I ended up taking some of the best photos of my whole ride so far.

 Hoh Rain Forest

-There were 2 main trails.
+There were two main trails.
 Not overly long but absolutely amazing.
 I took at least 300 photos plus video.

-All My batteries are getting dangerously low.
-Because the trails weren’t so long I spent a few hours charging my packs and editing photos at the information center.
-I met a parks ranger that was transferring to Death Valley later in November.
-I simply make note of that in the off chance I will see him there in many many months.
+All my batteries are getting dangerously low.
+Because the trails weren’t so long, I spent a few hours charging my packs and editing photos at the information center.

 Hoh Rain Forest